-More measures directed to farmers are needed because the grassland habitats are generally in far from favourable conservation status and their status is deteriorating.
-In this habitat group, most of the management is done by farmers having agri-environmental subsidies for maintenance of semi-natural pastures.
-More information directed to farmers about management methods and expected results for biodiversity is therefore needed.
+More measures directed to farmers could be needed because the grassland habitats are generally in far from favourable conservation status and their status is deteriorating.
+In this habitat group, most of the management is done by farmers having agri-environmental subsidies for maintenance of seminatural pastures.
+More information directed to farmers about management methods and expected results for biodiversity could be helpful.